 Ecopetrol's Baa2 global local currency issuer rating reflects ratings uplift based on Moody's joint default rating methodology for government related issuers (GRIs).
-In Ecopetrol's case, we assume a high level of government support, given its financial contribution to the government, strategic importance, and reputation risk.
-We also attribute moderate default correlation between the two entities, resulting in uplift in the local currency rating to Baa2.
+For Ecopetrol we assume a high level of government support, given its financial contribution to the government, strategic importance, and reputation risk.
+We view default correlation between the two entities as moderate, resulting in uplift in the local currency rating to Baa2.

-The Baa2 foreign currency bond rating is one notch above the Colombia's foreign currency rating, which was raised to Baa3 in 2011.
-Ecopetrol's foreign currency debt is rated higher than the government's, reflecting our view that there is only moderate risk of a general debt moratorium and a lower probability that Ecopetrol would be subject to a payment moratorium, based on its status as a significant exporter and its strategic importance to the government.
-Ecopetrol's exports are rising in tandem with higher production, with about 59% of its crude oil sales volumes exported in the 2011, mainly to the US, Asian markets, and the Caribbean basin.
+The Baa2 foreign currency bond rating is one notch above the Colombia's foreign currency rating, which was raised to Baa3 in 2011, reflecting a view of moderate risk of a general debt moratorium and a lower probability that Ecopetrol would be subject to a payment moratorium.
+Ecopetrol's exports are rising in tandem with higher production, with about 58% of its crude oil sales volumes exported in the 2012, mainly to the US, Asian markets, and the Caribbean basin.